LuizGandra/42sp-piscine/README.md

 *All exercises are done following the [Norminette](https://github.com/42School/norminette).*

 ## Lists
+*The most complex or interesting exercises are marked with a star.*

 - C 00:
 	- [x] EX00: ft_putchar
 	- [x] EX01: ft_print_alphabet